EyeSift

 What image formats and sizes work best?

 We support PNG, JPEG, WebP, and GIF formats.
-For the most accurate results, upload the original uncompressed image rather than a screenshot or re-saved copy.
-Each compression cycle strips metadata and alters noise patterns that the detector relies on.
-Images at least 512x512 pixels provide the best analysis data.
+For the most useful results, upload the original image rather than a screenshot or re-saved copy.
+Each compression cycle strips metadata and changes pixel patterns.
+Images at least 512x512 pixels provide better analysis data.

 Does the detector check EXIF metadata?